casthewiz/sample-chat-app/README.md

 This is a quick example chat app utilizing React w/GunDB to handle any realtime updates and concurrency concerns.
 GunDB is an open source decentralized graph database - more info on it here: https://gun.eco/

-To follow along with development notes and updates, I highly suggest reading the notes for each release tags.
+To follow along with development notes and updates, I highly suggest reading the notes for each release tag.

 ## Setup and Running
 ### Prerequisites: